joedowling2000/tts-voice-cloning-jetson/README.md

 ## 📝 License

-This project is for educational and research purposes.
+This framework is for educational and research purposes.
 Please respect voice cloning ethics and obtain proper consent for any voice data used.

 ## 🤝 Contributing